lukecav/awesome-gravity-forms/README.md

 - [LeadBoxer for Gravity Forms](https://wordpress.org/plugins/leadboxer-gravityforms/) - This add-on allows you to easily capture form submits from the Gravity Forms plugin into LeadBoxer.
 - [Custom Error Messages for GravityForms](https://wordpress.org/plugins/custom-error-messages-for-gravityforms/) - Adds custom error messages to GravityForms inputs.
 - [Invitation Codes: Gravity Forms Add-on](https://wordpress.org/plugins/invitation-codes-gravityforms-add-on/) - A simple Gravity Form add-on to enable WordPress users to specify invitation codes on Gravity forms.
+- [LianaMailer for Gravity Forms](https://wordpress.org/plugins/lianamailer-gf/) - LianaMailer for Gravity Forms is an integration plugin for a Gravity Forms plugin which integrates LianaMailer into Gravity Forms.